Gregcrooks75/Korean-Steel-Plant-Energy-Consumption-Regression/README.md

 ## Conclusion

 This analysis provides a comprehensive approach to understanding and classifying fuel types in residential energy storage systems.
 The use of logistic regression with Lasso regularization helps in focusing on significant features, leading to a robust model with high accuracy.

+## Access the Full Report

+For more detailed insights and visualizations, access the full report [here](https://gregcrooks75.github.io/Gregcrooks75/DataSociety.html).